mioann47/EPL371as4/README.md

 You can terminate the server with ctrl-c keyboard combination

+You can compile the test file by using "make test" into terminal and then execute it by "./TestFile" command to see the test results.
 ## License

 This project is licensed under the Apache License - see the [LICENSE.txt](LICENSE.txt) file for details